memowe/perlisp/README.md

 bound names.
 Most of them come from the init.perlisp file which is loaded while the interpreter starts.

-Now start typing something like this:
+Start typing something like this:

     (+ 17 25)
     ->  42